stringparser/runtime/docs/module.md

 - `create`: key-value store for `Runtime` instances
 - `Stack`: class for consumable stack instances

-> Note: on all that follows, `node` refers to an object mapping a string (or path) to an object via regular expressions.
+> Note: on all that follows, `node` refers to an object mapping from a  string (or path) via regular expressions.
 Being the `rootNode` that for which no path was given.

 ## Runtime